t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 **AR/VR**

 Augmented Reality (AR) and Virtual Reality (VR) are likely to strongly influence the Information and Communication Technology (ICT) market in the future, since they can support innovative products in most other use cases including smart factories, self-driving cars, etc. In AR/VR, due to large amounts of data generated at endpoints such as mobile devices and PCs, user immersion can be significantly decreased by a latency of only a few hundred milliseconds.
 Therefore, using an edge computing infrastructure built close to endpoints can not only reduce the cost and latency of data transmission but also maximize user immersion.
 For example, in AR using edge computing, streaming video can be displayed realistically in higher quality, giving users the best possible experience.

+**Other Use Cases**

+Additionally, oneM2M recently studied several use cases related to edge computing, including: smart factories, smart transportation, an accident notification service, a high-precision road map service, a vulnerable road user service and a vehicular data service.
+These use cases are documented in {{oneM2M-TR0001}}, {{oneM2M-TR0018}} and {{oneM2M-TR0026}}.
+Edge computing related requirements raised through the analysis of these use cases are captured in {{oneM2M-TS0002}}.

 # IoT Challenges Leading Towards Edge Computing {#sec-challenges}